 DROP operations, for both users and roles, produce the same error code.

-If the IF EXISTS clause is used, MariaDB will return a warning instead of an error if the role does not exist.
+IF EXISTS clause is used, MariaDB will return a warning instead of an error if the role does not exist.

 DROP ROLE journalist;